 To ensure accessible communication for a Deaf person, it is important to hire certified Sign Language and Deaf interpreters.
-For an interpreter to become certified in Canada, they must be a graduate of an ASL-English Interpreting Program (AEIP), have committed to following the Association of Visual Language Interpreters of Canada's (AVLIC's) Code of Ethics and Guidelines for Professional Conduct (COEGPC) and is subjected to AVLIC's Professional Conduct Review Process (PCRP).
+For an interpreter to become certified in Canada, they must be a graduate of an ASL-English Interpreting Program (AEIP), have committed to following the Canadian Association of Sign Language Interpreters (CASLI) Code of Ethics and Guidelines for Professional Conduct (COEGPC) and is subjected to CASLI's Professional Conduct Review Process (PCRP).